 If there’s a better name for a band than Sir Victor Uwaifo and his Titibitis, I would like to know it.
 Edo Funk Explosion Vol. 1 is a sprinkling of sunshine in an otherwise bleak time, which brings three legends of the Benin City sound together, a dozen tracks gathered together on one vibrant compilation.
 Vol. 1 suggests that there might be more to come, which would be something we could all look forward to, but for now, we hear Osayomore Joseph and the Creative Seven offering up some enthusiastic Edo rhythms on the opener “Africa is My Root”, while Akaba Man, the so-called philosopher king of Edo Funk, reaches for an explosion on the dance floor, full of determined energy, with some fine under-pronounced brass lifting the rhythms midway through “Ta Gha Hunismwen”.
 Democratically shared between each of the outfits, who share a third of the disc, in terms of tracks, the four that feature the aforementioned Sir Victor are as quirky as they are hypnotic, with “Aibalegbe” dying to burst into “La Bamba” at any given moment.

-Africa is My Root is included on this week’s edition of the Vaults radio show.
+Africa is My Root is included on this week’s edition of the Northern Sky Vaults Radio Show.

 The Direct Hits – The Broadway Recording Sessions | Optic Nerve Recordings | Review by Marc Higgins